aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/shapes/refresh-values-of-linked-shapes/_index.md

 {{% alert color="primary" %}}

-Sometimes, you have a linked shape in your Excel file which is linked to some cell.
+Sometimes, you have a linked shape in your Excel file that is linked to a cell.
 In Microsoft Excel, changing the value of the linked cell also changes the value of the linked shape.
-This also works fine with Aspose.Cells if you want to save your workbook in XLS or XLSX format.
-However, if you want to save your workbook in PDF or HTML format, then you will have to call [**Worksheet.Shapes.UpdateSelectedValue()**](https://reference.aspose.com/cells/go-cpp/shapecollection/updateselectedvalue/) method to refresh the value of the linked shape.
+This also works fine with Aspose.Cells when you want to save your workbook in XLS or XLSX format.
+However, if you want to save your workbook in PDF or HTML format, you will have to call [**Worksheet.Shapes.UpdateSelectedValue()**](https://reference.aspose.com/cells/go-cpp/shapecollection/updateselectedvalue/) method to refresh the value of the linked shape.

 {{% /alert %}}